jannnnnnnnnn/my-liquor-collection/README.md

 ## Description

-This is a web application that allows Users to Search, Save, Add, Edit and Delete their favrourite product.
+This is a web application that allows Users to Search, Save, Add, Edit and Delete their favourite product.

 ## Technologies Used